 - a.
-Focus on an end-to-end concept - b.
-Scheme convergence and removal of redundancies - Greater accountability at the district level by district magistrates for successful implementation of this scheme
+Focus on an end-to-end solutions including source creation, distribution, management, field application and extension activities - b.
+Scheme convergence and removal of redundancies - c.
+Greater accountability at the district level by district magistrates for successful implementation of this scheme

-• Hinderer of the scheme
+Hinderer of the scheme

 - a.
-Funds are unable to keep up with increasing demand in some states - The scheme does not address the delays in subsidy disbursement that have been observed in other schemes such as NMMI, NMSA - c.
-Scheme does not lift area ceiling cap, although several experts have suggested that raising the cap to 10 ha from the current ceiling of 5 ha would be very beneficial
+Funds are unable to keep up with increasing demand in some states27 - b.
+The scheme does not address the delays in subsidy disbursement that have been observed in other schemes such as NMMI, NMSA - c.
+Scheme does not lift area ceiling cap, although several experts have suggested that raising the cap to 10 Ha from the current ceiling of 5 Ha would be very beneficial28